-If you are currently experiencing poor broadband speeds and don’t want to wait for the R100 programme to reach your address, there are alternative ways you can access a faster broadband speed.
+If you are currently experiencing poor broadband speeds and don’t want to wait for the R100 programme to reach your address, there are alternative ways you can access faster broadband.

 Subsidised support for broadband - The Gigabit Broadband Voucher Scheme

 The Gigabit Broadband Voucher Scheme (GBVS) is a UK-wide subsidy scheme aimed at groups of individuals or businesses based in rural areas.
 The scheme offers funding towards the cost of installing gigabit capable broadband to residential and business premises which currently have broadband speeds less than 100Mbps.
-In some cases, addresses may be eligible for an additional contribution through the GBVS.
-If this is the case, your chosen supplier will take this into account automatically and manage this on your behalf.
+In some cases, you may be able to combine your GBVS voucher with an additional contribution through the SBVS.
+If you are eligible for this, your chosen supplier will take this into account automatically and manage this on your behalf.
 There is no requirement for you to do anything.
-To find out more about this scheme and whether you are eligible have a look at:
+Visit the GBVS website to find out more about this scheme and whether you are eligible.

 Universal Service Obligation